 UTAUT Model Venkatesh Questionnaire

-Venkatesh and other authors used the following item to estimate the UTAUT model also known as the Unified Theory of Acceptance and Use of Technology (UTAUT) Model.
-However, the authors dropped the three determinants including self-efficacy, anxiety, and attitude from the model.
-Finally, they kept four determinants that play predicting role.
+Venkatesh and other authors used the following item to estimate the UTAUT model, also known as the Unified Theory of Acceptance and Use of Technology (UTAUT) Model.
+However, the authors dropped the three determinants, including self-efficacy, anxiety, and attitude, from the model.
+Finally, they kept four determinants that play a predictive role.
 The researchers have adopted these research questionnaires to conduct diverse research in different contexts.

 Item Used To Estimate UTAUT Model Hypotheses